The dangers of mixing erectile dysfunction medicine and ‘poppers’

 These treatments are safe for most men, although side effects can include headache, nausea, dizziness, nasal congestion, muscle pain and back pain.
 Although uncommon, sildenafil can also cause more serious side effects such as priapism (prolonged, painful erection) and vision problems (mostly in older men).

+No one should use them without first speaking with a health professional.
 However, these medicines can be misused by guys looking to get harder, more reliable erections and increase their sexual performance and self-esteem.

 Sometimes, men mix these prescription medicines with ‘recreational’ drugs such as ‘poppers’.